-Diples are sweet fried honey rolls that are served with generous dustings of cinnamon and ground nutmeg.
+Diples are sweet fried honey rolls that are served with a generous dusting of cinnamon and ground nutmeg.
 You will find street vendors in Syntagma, Monastiraki, and other central Athenian neighbourhoods serving diples during Christmas in Athens.

 Tsoureki is a Greek sweet bread (noticing a sweet bread theme here…) that is actually the Easter delicacy of Greece.
 That said, you can find tsoureki sold in Athenian bakeries all year round.

-I really like to have Tsoureki for breakfast with a cup of espresso.
+Tsoureki is great to have for breakfast with a cup of espresso or strong Greek coffee.
 During Christmas in Athens, many of the bakeries coat their tsoureki in chocolate and elaborate Christmas figures made from icing sugar.

 Sample the Christmas Menu at Athenian Bars

 Athens boasts a wonderfully diverse nightlife scene.
 Scratch beneath the Greek capital’s gritty and edgy exterior and you will find eclectic speakeasies, chic cocktail bars that overlook the Acropolis, and elegant jazz lounges.

 During the winter months, the menus at Athenian cocktail bars change to reflect a festive flair.
 Think hot toddies, warm wines and spirits infused with honey (oinomelo/rakomelo), and Christmas themed cocktails.